Paratron/docEngine/docs/articles/en/1_inline-demos.md

 inline demo element also allows users to modify the predefined sources in a sandboxed environment so they can play around with your examples to get a better understanding.

+##Inline demo security
+Inline demos can only serve static resources.
+You cannot create demos that incorporate any kind of serverside language like PHP or Ruby.
+If you list such files in a demo block, their plain source will be served to the user.

+Editable inline demos will create a fresh sandbox instance on every pageload.
+This means that any changes a user makes in the demo will be discarded when he reloads the page or navigates away.

+Sandboxes are tied to a users browser session.
+This way its impossible to access other people's sandboxes.

 ##Embedding an inline demo
 First, prepare a folder with all the assets needed for your demo in a subfolder of `docs/demos/`.